Undirected edge geography games on grids: Main results

-Assuming a contradiction, we consider the ray exiting from $(a,b)$ in direction $(+1,+1)$.
-We note that it will at some point return from SE.
-We run through cases depending on whether it returns to $(a,b)$ without hitting a corner or it hits a corner before returning to $(a,b)$. \begin{description} \item[Case 1: It returns for the first time from SW.]
-The ray will leave to NE and return from SW, repeatedly.
-This is a contradiction to the fact that it must return at some point from SE. \item[Case 2: It returns for the first time from NE.]
-Since the ray returns on the same path as it leaves $(a,b)$, it must hit a corner, which is a contradiction. \item[Case 3: It hits a corner before returning to $(a,b)$.]
-After hitting a corner, it must return to $(a,b)$ from NE.
-It will then leave $(a,b)$ to SW.
-We see this as a non-stop ray leaving $(a,b)$ to SW.
-From the assumption, its next return without hitting a corner cannot be SE now NW.
-We then perform a similar analysis as follows. \begin{description} \item[Case 3.1: The next return is from NE.]
-The ray will leave to SW and return from NE, repeatedly.
-This is a contradiction to the fact that it must return at some point from SE. \item[Case 3.2: The next return is from SW.]
-The ray must hit a corner, which is a contradiction. \item[Case 3.3: It hits a corner before its next return.]
-The next return will be from SW.
-It will then leave to NE, return from NE, leave to SW, return from SE, repeatedly.
-This is a contradiction to the fact that it must return at some point from SE. \end{description} \end{description} Hence, the rays exiting from $(a,b)$ in directions $(+1,+1)$ or $(-1,-1)$ must return to $(a,b)$ for the first time from SE or NW without hitting a corner.
+\begin{description} \item[Case 1] \textbf{It returns for the first time from SW.} The ray will leave to NE and return from SW, repeatedly.
+This is a contradiction to the fact that it must return (not necessary the first time) from SE. \item[Case 2] \textbf{It returns for the first time from NE.} The ray returns on the same path as it leaves $(a,b)$.
+The ray then continues its path and exits from $(a,b)$ in direction $(-1,-1)$.
+Now we think of this ray as a ray exiting from SW.
+From the assumption, its next return to $(a,b)$ must be from SW or NE. \begin{description} \item[Case 2.1] \textbf{The next return is from NE.} After returning, the ray will leave to SW and return from NE, repeatedly.
+This is a contradiction to the first part of the proof that it must return to $(a,b)$ (not necessary the first time) from SE. \item[Case 2.2] \textbf{The next return is from SW.} The ray then continues and exits from $(a,b)$ in direction $(+1,+1)$, and later returns from NE, leaves to SW, and returns from SW, repeatedly.
+This is a contradiction to the first part of the proof that it must return to $(a,b)$ (not necessary the first time) from SE. \end{description} \item[Case 3] \textbf{It hits a corner before returning.} Since the ray exiting from $(a,b)$ in direction $(+1,+1)$, if it hits a corner before returning, then it must later returns to $(a,b)$ for the first time from NE.
+From Case 2, we get a contradiction. \end{description} All cases lead to a contradiction, hence at least one of these two non-stop rays exiting from $(a,b)$ in directions $(+1,+1)$ and $(-1,-1)$ must return to $(a,b)$ for the first time from SE or NW without hitting a corner before returning.
 So, there must be a closed 90--degree trail at $(a,b)$. \end{proof}